Arction/javascript-charts-performance-comparison/README.md

 ![](bench/analysis/refresh.PNG)

-To help understand viewers to understand the effects of bad refresh rate and CPU usage measurements we have created a [YouTube video showcasing the charts](TODO) mentioned here undertaking the refreshing chart performance test (**not necessarily with same parameters as the test case highlighted above!**).
-In this video you can visible see how a low FPS looks on a web page, and respectively how a good FPS looks.

 On average, LightningChart JS could process **14.2x** more data than non hardware accelerated charts and **9.1x** more data than other hardware accelerated charts.

 | JavaScript Chart Library | Max data process speed | Data points | Achieved refresh rate * |